Certificate in Psychedelic-Assisted Therapies™ · Mind Medicine Australia

 Note that this is not an entry level course that qualifies an individual to practice psychotherapy.
 Applicants are expected to already be qualified to practice in the mental healthcare field and have relevant clinical experience.

-Admission into the CPAT is dependent on several factors including potential role in PAT (prescriber, primary therapist, secondary therapist), professional qualifications, and capacity of the applicant to successfully undertake and complete the CPAT.
+Admission into the CPAT™ is dependent on several factors including potential role in PAT (prescriber, primary therapist, secondary therapist), professional qualifications, and capacity of the applicant to successfully undertake and complete the CPAT™.
 Preference will be given to applicants who have clinical experience in mental healthcare.
-Applicants must be registered with AHPRA (Australian applicants) and/or a member of a relevant professional association representing healthcare practitioners and be of good professional standing.
+Australian applicants who are registered with AHPRA or a relevant professional association are welcome to apply.
+Applicants from outside these categories are also encouraged to apply and will be assessed on their qualifications, experience, and commitment to the field.

 Note that MMA believes that to be a Primary Therapist in PAT, the practitioner should have extensive psychotherapeutic experience, preferably with significant amounts of supervision, and is/has engaged in their own self-development (eg. therapy, experience in altered states).